milvus-io/milvus/docs/design_docs/milvus_flush_collections_en.md

       `FlushTask` does nothing at this phase, and returns directly

-4. After receiving a `Flush` request from `Proxy`, `DataCoord` would call `SealAllSegments` to seal all the growing segments belonging to this `Collection`, and will not allocate new `ID`s for these segments any more.
+4. After receiving a `Flush` request from `Proxy`, `DataCoord` would call `SealAllSegments` to seal all the growing segments belonging to this `Collection`, and would not allocate new `ID`s for these segments anymore.
 After that, `DataCoord` would send a response to `Proxy`, which contains all the sealed segment `ID`s.

 5. In `Milvus 2.0`,  `Flush` is an asynchronous operation.
 So when `SDK` receives the response of `Flush`, it only means that the `DataCoord` has sealed these segments.
 There are 2 problems that we have to solve.
     - The sealed segments might still in memory, and have not been written into persistent storage yet.